National Charter Association

-The National Charter Association (NCA) (1840-1958) was formed on July 20th 1840, in a conference chaired by James Leach, of twenty three Chartist delegates in Manchester.
+The National Charter Association (NCA) (1840-1858) was formed on July 20, 1840, in a conference chaired by James Leach, of twenty three Chartist delegates in Manchester.

 Origin

 The NCA was formed in response to the decline of the Chartist position.
-In 1839, many of the Chartist leadership has been imprisoned or exiled and the formation of The NCA was intended to restructure Chartist groups into one body.
+In 1839, many of the Chartist leadership had been imprisoned or exiled and the formation of the NCA was intended to restructure Chartist groups into one body.
 The establishment of the NCA and its national executive paved the way for a more structured kind of working-class organisation, one which included membership fees and elected representatives; therefore in historiography it has often been described as one of the world’s first mass political parties to exist that had a large working-class membership.